Jean-Gaspard Deburau: Life and career

 Born in Kolín, Bohemia (now Czech Republic), Deburau was the son of a Czech servant, Kateřina Králová (or Catherine Graff), and a former French soldier, Philippe-Germain Deburau, a native of Amiens.
-Philippe turned showman and performed at the head of a nomadic troupe.
-In 1814 he took the company to Paris and they were hired in 1816 by the manager of the Funambules.
+Jean-Gaspard became an actor and performed at the head of a nomadic troupe.
+In 1814 he took the company to Paris and they were hired in 1816 by the manager of the Théâtre des Funambules.
+The Funambules was a "minor" theater that didn't have the license to present plays with dialogue; consequently, to circumvent this restriction, it specialized in pantomimes.

 Cast-lists indicate that he appeared as Pierrot right away, although it was not until 1825 that he became the sole actor to claim the role.
 He attained a certain fame in 1828, when the influential writer Charles Nodier published a panegyric about him.
 The journalist Jules Janin published a book of effusive praise, entitled Deburau, histoire du Théâtre à Quatre Sous, in 1832.
 By the middle of the 1830s, Deburau was widely known.
 Théophile Gautier wrote of his talent with enthusiasm ("the most perfect actor who ever lived"); Théodore de Banville dedicated poems and sketches to his Pierrot; Charles Baudelaire praised his style of acting.

 In 1832, when he took his pantomime to the Palais-Royal, he failed spectacularly.
 The occasion was a benefit performance of a pantomime performed earlier—with great success—at the Funambules.
-Louis Péricaud, the chronicler of the Funambules, wrote that "never was there a greater disaster, a rout more complete for Deburau and his fellow-artists."
+Louis Péricaud, the chronicler of the Funambules, wrote that "never was there a greater disaster, a rout more complete for Deburau and his fellow-artists".
 Deburau himself was hissed, and he vowed to play thereafter before no other public than those "naïfs and enthusiasts" who were habitués of the Boulevard du Crime.

-Deburau went to court on charges of murder in 1836, because he had killed a boy who called him "Pierrot" on the street.
+In 1836, Deburau was charged with murder after killing a boy who called him "Pierrot" on the street.

-When he died, his son Jean-Charles (1829–1873) took over his role and later founded a "school" of pantomime, which flourished in the south of France, then, at the end of the century, in the capital.
+When he died, his son Jean-Charles (1829–1873) took over and later founded a "school" of pantomime, which flourished first in the south of France and then, at the end of the century, in Paris.

 Jean-Gaspard Deburau is buried in the Père Lachaise Cemetery in Paris (see photo at right).